CybotAS/CookiebotWP/readme.txt

 ### 4.2.11 ###
 Release date: June 7th 2023

-Cookiebot CMP version 4.2.11 is out!
+Cookiebot by Usercentrics version 4.2.11 is out!
 This release fix a incompatibility issue with Slider Revolution plugin and updates Google Tag Manager and Google Consent Mode script implementation.
 Here is the complete list of this update:

 ####What's new####
 * Update GTM and GCM script implementation